n0kovo/awesome-password-cracking/README.md

 ### Generation/Manipulation

+- [accent_permutator](https://github.com/cyclone-github/accent_permutator) - A tool to transform characters from ASCII / UTF-8 to accented characters such as "o" to "ò".
 - [anew](https://github.com/tomnomnom/anew) - Append lines from stdin to a file, but only if they don't already appear in the file.
 Outputs new lines to stdout too, making it a bit like a tee -a that removes duplicates.
 - [common-substr](https://github.com/sensepost/common-substr) - Simple tool to extract the most common substrings from an input text.
 Built for password cracking.
 - [Crunch](https://sourceforge.net/projects/crunch-wordlist/) - Crunch is a wordlist generator where you can specify a standard character set or a character set you specify.
 Crunch can generate all possible combinations and permutations.